labelexe/Lotto-Draw-Machine/README.md

 `ng serve --open --host 0.0.0.0`

+# 📢 Authentication

+Authentication Powered by Okta, please register via the App if you do not already have an Okta account.

+For more information please visit the [Okta Website](https://www.okta.com/) for more information.

+My CDN [OBEYi](https://auth.obeyi.com/) is the Security Provider, the CDN and TSL Cerficates are Powered by CloudFlare.

+For more information please visit the [CloudFlare Website](https://www.cloudflare.com/) for more information.

 # 📢 Contact

-For more information please contact don Pablo: https://donpablonow.github.io/contact
+For more information please contact don Pablo: [https://donpablonow.github.io/contact](https://donpablonow.github.io/)contact